soruly/trace.moe/docs/README.md

 - `episode` is only an estimated number extraction from `filename`, it may fail and return empty string
 - With `anilist_id`, you may get more anime info from `https://anilist.co/anime/{anilist_id}` .
 Read [AniList API](https://github.com/joshstar/AniList-API-Docs) for more information.
 - The list of chinese translation can be obtained from [anilist-chinese](https://github.com/soruly/anilist-chinese)
+- Search results would be cached for 5-60 minutes.
+Higher accuracy cache longer.

 In case nothing was found, docs would be an empty array.